Nataniel4/ntui-framework/README.md

 [This project is under development]

 This framework is focused for web ui development without using node or third-party libraries.
-Is coded fully in vanilla JS-
+Is coded fully in vanilla JS.

 Basic capabilities: